FatherGeoffHorton/AstroProcess/README.md

 Next, edit Cell 2 with the path name to your input image and execute the cell.

 Then execute Cell 3.
-What Cell3 does is to create an array (named `meanne` because at one point it used means until I decided that wasn't a good idea) that's the size of the input picture; each entry in `meanne` is the maximum value of the red, green, and blue values of the corresponding pixel in the input image.
+What Cell3 does is to create an array (named `makses` because each number in it is the maximum value of the red, green, and blue values of the corresponding pixel in the input image.
+This value gets called `maks` several times in the code because `max` runs into namespace conflicts.

 Now you'll want to find the useful regions of the image.
 The `blueify` function is your friend here.
 It takes three arguments: an input image, a lower bound, and an upper bound.
 There's an invocation of `blueify` in cell 4 that we'll be using for this.